Skip to content

 the Philippines

-The Presidential Palace in Manila is a blend of two styles: the luxurious Baroque and the restrained Neoclassical.
+The Presidential Palace in Manila blends the luxurious Baroque and the restrained Neoclassical styles.
 The complex dates back to 1750, and it housed local aristocrats and then Spanish governors.
-In 1946, after a major restoration, the president of the Philippines moved into the palace.
+In 1946, after a significant restoration, the president of the Philippines moved into the palace.

-During a series of rebellions and armed conflicts in the mid-twentieth century, Malacanang was severely damaged.
-Part of the architectural complex was turned into a museum to get the money to rebuild it.
+Malacanang was severely damaged during a series of rebellions and armed conflicts in the mid-twentieth century.
+To raise money to rebuild it, part of the architectural complex was turned into a museum.
 Visitors are invited to explore the library, ceremonial and reception rooms, music room, and dining room and stroll through the palace gardens.

 Manila Cathedral